6 nootropics that make your brain limitless

 Phosphatidylserine is a compound found in every human cell, as well as the cells of other living creatures.
 Recently, phosphatidylserine supplements have become popular because studies show they have the potential to improve cognition and memory.

 According to research, phosphatidylserine supplements can improve well-being in people with Alzheimer’s disease and can even enhance their mental function temporarily.
-They’ve also been shown to improve memory, mental function and mood in older people without Alzheimer’s.
-Plus, they fight depression.
+They’ve also been shown to improve memory, mental function and mood in people without Alzheimer’s, plus, they fight depression.

 For a long while, supplement manufacturers made phosphatidylserine from cow brain cells.
-But to alleviate worries about mad cow disease, they now they get them from plant sources, like soy or cabbage.
+But to alleviate worries about mad cow disease, they now they get them from plant sources, like sunflower lecithin.
 Early studies show these new and improved supplements should be safer and just as effective.

 Read: How an Alzheimer’s early-warning could save your mind